-- The Federal Ministry of Justice and Consumer Protection has information on the impact of Brexit on patent, market, bankruptcy and company law (in German).
+- The Federal Ministry of Justice and Consumer Protection provides information regarding the impact of Brexit on patent, market, bankruptcy and company law as well as consumer protection.

-- The Federal Ministry of Food and Agriculture has compiled questions and answers concerning food and agriculture (in German).
+- The Federal Ministry of Food and Agriculture has compiled questions and answers concerning food and agriculture.